MEDomics-UdeS/MEDomicsTools/README.md

 ### R003: Variables, Functions and Classes Naming

 - Adopt "snake case" OR "camel case" (but not both) when naming variables, functions, methods and attributes.
+- Use descriptive names for variables.
-- For functions and methods, start the name with an imperative action verb.
+- For functions and methods, start the name with an imperative action verb, (except boolean return value: can be a question).
 - For class names, start each word with a capital letter (Pascal case).
 - Class names should represent an object or an actor that can execute concrete actions.